 Lenten Study, 2020

-Our Lenten Study begins the week of February 23.
-The theme is timely: “Six Civil Conversations to Restoring Hope in Humanity” from On Being, an award-winning podcast hosted by Krista Tippet.
+The theme of this year’s Lenten Study is timely: “Six Civil Conversations to Restoring Hope in Humanity” from On Being, an award-winning podcast hosted by Krista Tippet.
 The podcast examines what it calls the, “animating questions at the center of human life: What does it mean to be human, and how do we want to live?”
 The Columbia Journalism Review said of On Being and Tippett, “To listen to her show is to hear how intelligent and thoughtful religious people can be when they are allowed to be subjective and not merely regurgitate dogma.”

 2020 Lenten Podcast Links